 In this compartment we can see the osmosis and electrolysis plants as well as back up diesel engines.
 The osmosis plant would provide fresh water from sea water for the crew to wash, cook and drink.

-The engineering command station, where every mechanical object vital for the operation of the ship is controlled.
-This control room oversees everything from the submarines speed to the amount of power the egg whisk has in the kitchen.
+The control room oversees everything from the submarines speed to the amount of power the egg whisk has in the kitchen.

-Forward we go and into the next section, before you know it, you’re stood in the compartment that is the entire reason for this boats existence.
+Forward we go and into the next section, and we’re stood in the compartment that is the entire reason for this boat’s existence.
 Spanning two inner and one outer deck these white cylinders (sixteen in total) once housed a weapon of awesome power.

 The Missiles – Le Redoutable